 A similar, but even more informative and flexible, visualization has been made available in the RASCHplot package (Buchardt et al., 2023), which needs to be installed from GitHub (see code below).
 The linked paper is recommended reading, not least for descriptions of the useful options available.
 Below are some sample plots showing conditional ICC’s using the raw sum score.

 Based on rule of thumb, the first eigenvalue should be below 2.0 to support unidimensionality.
 However, this is seldom accurate and needs to be complemented with checking item fit and residual correlations.
-The target value should probably be below 1.75, based on my experience, but really I find this metric redundant and only keep it here for those coming from Winsteps who might be looking for it.
-Speaking of Winsteps, the “explained variance” will not be comparable to Winsteps corresponding metric, since this one only shows the results from the analysis of residuals.
+The target value should probably be closer to 1.5, based on my experience, but really I find this metric redundant and only keep it here for those coming from Winsteps who might be looking for it.
+Speaking of Winsteps, the “explained variance” will not be comparable to Winsteps corresponding metric, since this one only shows the results from the analysis of residuals and not the explained variance of the Rasch model itself.

-Similarly to item fit, we need to run simulations to get a useful cutoff threshold value for when residual correlations amongst item pairs are too large to show model fit (Christensen et al., 2017).
+Similarly to item fit, we need to run simulations to get a useful cutoff threshold value for when residual correlations amongst item pairs are larger than would be expected from items that fit the Rasch model (Christensen et al., 2017).

 And again, the simulation can take a bit of time, but it is necessary to set the appropriate cutoff value.